-- Let the dough prove in a warm place for 20-30 minutes, until the buns have noticeably increased in size and the dough springs back quickly when gently poked with a fingertip.
+- Let the dough prove in a warm place for 20-30 minutes, until they have noticeably increased in size and the dough springs back quickly when gently poked with a fingertip.

-- About 10 minutes before the buns have finished proving, preheat the oven to 375 F.
+- About 10 minutes before they have finished proving, preheat the oven to 375 F.

-- Stack each tray of buns on top of another tray to insulate the bottom.
+- Stack each tray on top of another tray to insulate the bottom.
 This will help prevent the buns from burning in the oven.